 “Without the help of your office and the community, my family would not have made it through this.
 We are forever thankful”

 In Champaign County, the Child and Family Team process provides family-centered, individualized services and supports to families.
 A local coordinator helps find appropriate supports for the family, including previously existing supports, by facilitating team meetings at locations chosen by the family.
 Services are delivered with the needs and strengths of the child and family guiding the process.
 Any child ages 0 through 21 who lives in Champaign County and has multiple unmet needs or barriers with service systems is eligible for the Child and Family Team process.
-Parents, school staff, court personnel, and agency based personnel may make a referral for a child with parent/guardian permission.
 The Child and Family Team process is voluntary.
 The legal guardian (s) must agree to participate in the program.

 Parent Advocacy Connection

 Parent Advocacy Connection (PAC) is a grassroots organization of trained advocates who reflect the cultural and ethnic make-up of the families they serve.
 This program is overseen by NAMI Ohio (National Alliance on Mental Illness) and is funded by the Ohio Departments of Mental Health, Job and Family Services, Drug and Alcohol Services, Education, and Youth Services.